-12 Japanese Punctuation Marks Learners Need to Know
+12 Japanese Punctuation Marks You Need to Know

 Surprisingly, Japanese punctuation is a fairly recent addition to the language.
 In fact, it was barely used at all until Japan began translating texts from Europe in the 19th century.

-Let’s check out some of the most common ones you’ll be using to write in Japanese.
+Let’s check out the most common punctuation marks you’ll be using to write in Japanese.

 【 】— Lenticular Brackets